-Hotspots can be phone-based or free-standing, commercial or free to the public.
-The total number of global hotspots is expected to increase every year.
-The phone-based option — known as a "mobile hotspot" — is a compact 4G LTE or 5G wireless router on one's mobile device that can connect any WiFi-enabled device within approximately 30 feet.
-Wireless Internet hotspots let users connect any WiFi enabled device to the cellular network of their choice.
-These particular hotspots work without any wires because they are connected via 4G LTE (or soon, 5G) coverage.
-Mobile hotspots are fittingly designed to be used while individuals are traveling away from their home or office.
+A phone-based option — known as a "mobile hotspot" — is a compact 4G LTE or 5G wireless router on one's mobile device that can connect any WiFi-enabled device within approximately 30 feet.
+Wireless internet hotspots let users connect any WiFi-enabled device to the cellular network of their choice.
+These hotspots work without any wires because they are connected via 4G LTE or 5G coverage.